UofUEpiBio/PHS-7045-egga/README.md

     > growth dynamics, and guiding the development of pharmacological
     > strategies. …This model explores the potential evolution of 3D
     > tumor spheroids b …

-2.  **Efficient Radial-Shell Model for 3D Tumor Spheroid Dynamics with Radiotherapy.**

-    Franke F, Michlíková S, Aland S, Kunz-Schughart LA, Voss-Böhme A, Lange S.

-    Cancers (Basel).
-2023 Nov 29;15(23):5645. doi:
-    10.3390/cancers15235645.

-    > We demonstrate that this radial-shell (RS) model reproduces
-    > experimental spheroid growth curves of several cell lines with and
-    > without radiotherapy, showing equal or better performance than
-    > published models such as 3D agent-based models. …Fina …

-3.  **Dynamics of Fibril Collagen Remodeling by Tumor Cells: A Model of Tumor-Associated Collagen Signatures.**

-    Poonja S, Forero Pinto A, Lloyd MC, Damaghi M, Rejniak KA.

-    Cells.
-2023 Nov 22;12(23):2688. doi: 10.3390/cells12232688.

-    > Here, we present a novel multi-cellular lattice-free
-    > (MultiCell-LF) agent-based model of ECM that, in contrast to
-    > static histology images, can simulate dynamic changes between
-    > TACSs.
-This model allowed us to identify the rules of cell-ECM
-    > physical inte …

-4.  **Homeostasis, injury and recovery dynamics at multiple scales in a self-organizing mouse intestinal crypt.**

-    Gall L, Duckworth C, Jardi F, Lammens L, Parker A, Bianco A, Kimko H, Pritchard DM, Pin C.

-    Elife.
-2023 Dec 8;12:e85478. doi: 10.7554/eLife.85478.
-Online ahead
-    of print.

-    > With the aim of generating a more complete and integrated
-    > understanding of how the epithelium maintains homeostasis and
-    > recovers after injury, we have built a multi-scale agent-based
-    > model (ABM) of the mouse intestinal epithelium.
-We demonstrate
-    > that stable, …

-5.  **Toxic comments are associated with reduced activity of volunteer editors on Wikipedia.**

-    Smirnov I, Oprea C, Strohmaier M.

-    PNAS Nexus.
-2023 Dec 5;2(12):pgad385. doi:
-    10.1093/pnasnexus/pgad385. eCollection 2023 Dec.

-    > The effects of toxic comments are potentially even greater in the
-    > long term, as they are associated with a significantly increased
-    > risk of editors leaving the project altogether.
-Using an
-    > agent-based model, we demonstrate that toxicity attacks on
-    > Wikipedia ha …

-6.  **Modeling spatiotemporal domestic wastewater variability:
-    Implications for measuring treatment efficiency.**

-    DelaPaz-Ruíz N, Augustijn EW, Farnaghi M, Zurita-Milla R.

-    J Environ Manage.
-2023 Dec 5;351:119680. doi:
-    10.1016/j.jenvman.2023.119680.
-Online ahead of print.

-    > Regulations for decentralized wastewater treatment plants (WWTP)
-    > can include rudimentary specifications for sporadic sampling,
-    > unencouraging continuous monitoring, and missing crucial domestic
-    > wastewater (DW) variability, especially in low- and middle-income
-    > countries.
-However, f …

-7.  **COVID-19 transmission in a resource dependent community with heterogeneous populations: An agent-based modeling approach.**

-    Wood AD, Berry K.

-    Econ Hum Biol.
-2023 Nov 19;52:101314. doi:
-    10.1016/j.ehb.2023.101314.
-Online ahead of print.

-    > During the pandemic, policy measures were debated, including
-    > community mask mandates, restricting workers to their boats and
-    > factories, and even closing the valuable seasonal fishery.
-We
-    > develop an agent-based SIR model (ABM) to examine COVID-19
-    > transmission …

-8.  **Adaptations to infer fitness interdependence promote the evolution of cooperation.**

-    Colnaghi M, Santos FP, Van Lange PAM, Balliet D.

-    Proc Natl Acad Sci U S A. 2023 Dec 12;120(50):e2312242120. doi:
-    10.1073/pnas.2312242120.
-Epub 2023 Dec 6.

-    > The evolution of cooperation is a major question in the biological
-    > and behavioral sciences.
-While most theoretical studies model
-    > cooperation in the context of an isolated interaction (e.g., a
-    > Prisoner’s Dilemma), humans live in heterogeneous social
-    > environments, cha …

-9.  **Population-level effectiveness of pre-exposure prophylaxis for HIV prevention among men who have sex with men in Montréal (Canada): a modelling study of surveillance and survey data.**

-    Doyle CM, Milwid RM, Cox J, Xia Y, Lambert G, Tremblay C, Otis J, Boily MC, Baril JG, Thomas R, Blais AD, Trottier B, Grace D, Moore DM, Mishra S, Maheu-Giroux M.

-    J Int AIDS Soc.
-2023 Dec;26(12):e26194. doi: 10.1002/jia2.26194.

-    > We evaluated the population-level impact of PrEP on HIV
-    > transmission among men who have sex with men (MSM) in Montreal,
-    > Quebec’s largest city, over 2013-2021.
-METHODS: We used an
-    > agent-based mathematical model of sexual HIV transmission to
-    > estimate the …

-10. **Exploring the dynamics of the 2022 mpox outbreak in Canada.**

-    Milwid RM, Li M, Fazil A, Maheu-Giroux M, Doyle CM, Xia Y, Cox J, Grace D, Dvorakova M, Walker SC, Mishra S, Ogden NH.

-    J Med Virol.
-2023 Dec;95(12):e29256. doi: 10.1002/jmv.29256.

-    > A compartmental model characterized epidemic drivers at
-    > national/provincial levels, while an agent-based model (ABM)
-    > assessed municipal-level impacts of vaccination.
-The models were
-    > parameterized and calibrated using empirical case and vaccinati …

 ## Code of Conduct